 Here are a few of my ideas as well as some I have found around the web.

 - Stick Deodorant: You can remove the top part of most deodorants in order to store something in the hollowed-out canister.
-I used a small screw driver to pry open the top after Paul finished using the deodorant part.
+I tried this out by using a small screw driver to pry open the top after my husband Paul finished using his deodorant stick.
 You may wish to use a new stick in order to further confuse the burglar in case they happen to look in your toiletries closet (not likely).

 - Book Safe: Instead of getting rid of/donating that book you really didn’t enjoy, make it into a diversion safe.
 This article is a great how-to (with photos).
 Think about all of the possibilities!

 - Soup Can Safe: You can make this out of any canned food after eating the contents (and cleaning the can out unless you want your valuables to smell like beef stew).